 Criterion 2.
 Feasibility (75%)

 - Approaches and Methods (50%)

-- Specific considerations will need to be taken into account in review of applications in the Indigenous Health Research (IHR) committee (see IHR Committee Considerations under each Adjudication Sub-criterion below).
+- Specific considerations should be taken into account in the review of applications submitted to the Indigenous Health Research (IHR) committee (see IHR Committee Considerations under each Adjudication Sub-criterion below).

-- Evaluation of all applications reviewed in the Randomized Controlled Trial (RCT) committee will need to consider the specific RCT evaluation criteria in their assessment (section 4.2.5).
+- Evaluation of all applications containing a Randomized Controlled Trial (RCT) as a major component will need to consider the specific RCT evaluation criteria in their assessment, irrespective of the assigned peer review committee (section 4.2.5 below).

-- Evaluation of applications reviewed in the Commercialization committee will need to include the assessment of both Research and Technical plan and Commercialization plan according to specific criteria (section 4.2.6).
+- Evaluation of applications reviewed in the Commercialization committee will need to include the assessment of both the Research and Technical plan and the Commercialization plan according to specific review criteria (section 4.2.6 below).

 4.2.2.a Criterion 1: Concept (25%)

 Significance and Impact of the Research